The Truth Continues: Transmission Electron Microscope

 PLEASE NOTE: Colorado School of Mines does not endorse Greska’s Carbon-60 product or any other C60 product.

-We contracted with Colorado School of Mines to use their FEI Talos F200X Transmission Electronic Microscope at an hourly rate to view several samples of raw C60 powder we acquired.
+We contracted to use a FEI Talos F200X Transmission Electronic Microscope at an hourly rate to view several samples of raw C60 powder we acquired.
 This allowed us to observe the professional technician as he operated the TEM to examine and record the properties of these C60 products, including Greska’s Carbon-60 raw powder.
 All samples (including Greska’s Carbon-60) were presented with no indication of the manufacturer.
-Colorado School of Mines also conducted an elemental analysis of the C60 samples.
+We also conducted an elemental analysis of the C60 samples.

 Before we get to the results, here some background history and additional information about this university where we conducted our testing.